omotega/hng-taskone/README.md

    ```
 3. Make a copy of the .env.example file to .env

-4. Execute yarn dev and You will be able to access the API from localhost:7400
+4. Execute yarn start and You will be able to access the API from localhost:7400

 ## Hosted Api link